arghanilhub/Subscription-Cohort-Analysis/README.md

 <h3>Executive Summery</h3>
 <hr>

+**Overview Findings**<br/>

-Our analysis shows a steady growth in subscriptions from 2022 into 2023, with a marked boost after Q2 of 2023.
+My analysis shows a steady growth in subscriptions from 2022 into 2023, with a marked boost after Q2 of 2023.
 Currently, 41% of our customers stay on the platform for more than five months, while 54% leave sooner.
 Encouragingly, since **June 2023**, our retention rate has started to surpass our churn rate, signaling improving customer loyalty.
 On average, each customer stays with us for around **seven months**.
 From September **2022** through November 3, **2024**, we’ve generated **over $800,000 in total revenue**, with active customers driving the majority of this.
 The **June, July, and August 2023 cohorts** stand out, not only for generating the highest revenue but also for having the most active customers and achieving the lowest churn rate.<br/>

+Below is the overview page from my report, which presents the top-line metrics along with how subscriptions have trended over time.